 Community Health Needs Assessment

-As a not-for-profit hospital, you have the responsibility to support and improve healthcare in your community.
-The Patient Protection and Affordable Care Act (PPACA or ACA) established federal reporting requirements for maintaining 501(c)(3) status that include showing how your hospital is addressing the greatest needs in your area through a Community Health Needs Assessment (CHNA).
+Population health strategies in the not-for-profit hospital world are more than essential to your organization’s bottom line.
+Beyond a responsibility to support and improve healthcare in your community, Community Health Needs Assessments (CHNAs) are now a federal mandate.
+The Patient Protection and Affordable Care Act (PPACA or ACA) established federal reporting requirements for maintaining 501(c)(3) status that include showing how your hospital is addressing the greatest needs in your area through a CHNA.
 This report must be filed every three years publicly and with the IRS.

 The risks of producing an inadequate CHNA can also be substantial for your facility.
 Failing to address core CHNA requirements can incur a $50,000 excise tax from the IRS in addition to other penalties.
 In a Quorum study of 139 not-for-profit hospital reports and websites, we discovered the following:*